gecko0307/wgpu-dlang/README.md

 **Warning: highly experimental!** I've tested it only on 64-bit Windows so far.
 On other platforms you have to install glslangValidator.
 It probably should work on Linux (X11/Wayland) and macOS (Metal), however has not been tested yet.

+I'm currently writing a minimal object-oriented framework for the demo, so the code can be messy.

 [![Screenshot](screenshot.jpg)](screenshot.jpg)

 ## What is WebGPU?